acoustic-content-samples/sample-custom-element-ui/README.md

 For information on how to use the JavaScript library, see https://www.npmjs.com/package/@ibm-wch/ui-extensions.

 Write your Custom UI and push the assets into the hub, as per the above instructions for the samples.
-Finally, enable the Custom UI in the content type that is using it.
+Finally, enable the Custom UI in the content type that is using it, again, as shown in the samples.

 ## Running, testing and debugging Custom UIs locally